ceptontech/cepton_ros/README.md

 This package provides ROS support for the Cepton LIDAR sensor.

+Before using this ROS driver, we recommend that you download CeptonViewer.

 ## Compatibility

-This driver only works on Ubuntu.
+Currently, this driver only works on Ubuntu.

 ## Installation